hannestschofenig/mcuboot/boot/selfhosted/README.md

 # Introduction

-This is an experimental self-hosted MCUBOOT session that runs on a standard PC.
+This is an experimental, self-hosted Mcuboot version that runs on a standard PC.
 It emulates flash via RAM and `memcpy`.
 It is for testing purposes.

 # Building

-First, clone the repository via:
+First, clone the Mcuboot repository via:

 ```
 % git clone --recurse-submodules https://github.com/eembc/mcuboot.git
 % cd mcuboot
+% make generated_files
 ```

-Next, build mbedtls.
+Next, build MbedTLS.

 ```
 % cd ext/mbedtls